-Eastern White Cedar vs. Western Red Cedar: What's The Difference?
+Eastern White Cedar vs. Western Red Cedar: What's the Difference?

 Eastern white cedar and western red cedar are two popular species of wood that, at first glance, you might have a little trouble distinguishing.
-After all, they have a lot in common: both have that pleasant aroma we associate with closets and attics, both have a similar face grain and both are valued in exterior and interior building for their exceptional durability and decay resistance.
+After all, they have a lot in common: both have that pleasant aroma we associate with closets and attics, both have a similar face grain and both excel in exterior and interior building for their exceptional durability and decay resistance.

-Western Red Cedar
+Discovering the Western Red Cedar

 Western red cedar is considered one of the finest softwoods in the world.
-Native to and primarily grown in British Colombia, Washington and Oregon, this slow-growth timber thrives in the cool, wet and shady environments of the Pacific Northwest forests.
-This species can grow to enormous heights, with some trees reaching heights of 200 feet and diameters of 13 feet.
+Native to and primarily grown in British Columbia, Washington and Oregon, this slow-growth timber thrives in the cool, wet and shady environments of the Pacific Northwest forests.
+This species can grow to enormous heights, with some trees reaching heights of 200 feet and diameters of 13 feet.Â

 History